FAQs for Graduate Students

-The Department of Biostatistics has no code number for the purpose of GRE and TOEFL.
+The Department of Biostatistics has no code number for the purpose of TOEFL.
 The institutional code of 5816 is sufficient for sending the scores.
 You may leave the department code place blank.

-What is the UNC institutional code for GRE and TOEFL requirements?
+What is the UNC institutional code for TOEFL requirements?

 The institutional code for the University of North Carolina at Chapel Hill is 5816.
-You need not worry about a department code, as ETS sends scores electronically and is downloaded into your record.
-The Educational Testing Services will not send GRE scores that are older than 5 years or TOEFL scores that are more than 2 years old.
+You need not worry about a department code, as ETS sends scores electronically and downloads them into your record.
+The Educational Testing Services will not send TOEFL scores that are more than 2 years old.

 What types of jobs can I get with a doctoral degree in Biostatistics?

 A degree in Biostatistics provides different career paths depending on the level of training.
-Our alumni with a PhD degree accept faculty positions or senior positions in government (Centers for Disease Control, National Institutes of Health) or in industry (pharmaceutical companies or other private research facilities such as Research Triangle Institute, Family Health International, etc).
+Our alumni with a PhD degree accept faculty positions or senior positions in government (Centers for Disease Control, Food and Drug Administration, National Institutes of Health, etc) or in industry (pharmaceutical companies or other private research facilities such as Google, SAS Institute, Research Triangle Institute, Family Health International, etc).

 When will I know the status of my application?

 You may track the status of your application via ConnectCarolina as often as you wish.
 The admission decision is made only after the application is considered complete.
 All decisions are made by April 15.

 As an International student, can I get financial support?